FAngeletti/CriticalMomentOrder/Readme.md

 for the sake of scientific reproducibility.
 The more interesting scripts are probably the diverse variants of test*.m which lay in the Demos sub-directory.

-One should note The generation of correlated random variable are assured by an external matlab package available at http://www.hermir.org.
+One should note that the generation of correlated random variable are assured by an external matlab package available at http://www.hermir.org.